dbdesign-students-spring2024/5-database-design-shaw2065/README.md

 | ...           | ...        | ...      | ...       | ...                             | ...       | ...   | ...                 | ...               |

 ## What makes this data set not compliant with 4NF
 - **The data set does not satisfy the requirements of second normal form.** There are non-key fields that are facts about only a part of the entity.
-The composite primary key composed of both `assignment_id` and `student_id`.
+The composite primary key is composed of both `assignment_id` and `student_id`.
 However, non-key fields such as `assignment_topic` and `relevant_reading` are only dependent on one subset of the composite primary key, `assignment_id`, instead of being fully dependent on the entire primary key.

 - **The data set does not satisfy the requirements of third normal form.** There are non-key fields that are about another non-key field.
 For example, the non-key field, `professor_email`, is a fact about another non-key field, `professor`.